 Review of Insurance Arrangements

-Statewide Super regularly monitors and reviews our insurance arrangements through the Insurance and Claims Committee (ICC).
-The ICC requires regular reports to be provided to it by the Insurer with the objective of enabling effective monitoring of Statewide Super’s insurance arrangements with a view that the insurance arrangements offered to members are in their best interests.
+Statewide Super regularly monitors and reviews our insurance arrangements through the Member Services Committee (MSC).
+The MSC requires regular reports to be provided to it by the Insurer with the objective of enabling effective monitoring of Statewide Super’s insurance arrangements with a view that the insurance arrangements offered to members are in their best interests.
 Factors informing the review include insurer reports, claims experiences, regulatory or industry changes, or changes to the demographics of Statewide Super’s membership.

 Statewide Super’s selection of its Insurer is informed by premiums charged, policy terms and conditions, the Insurer’s claims philosophy, overall due diligence of the Insurer and the risks and costs associated with a transition to a given Insurer.
 Typically, Statewide Super will perform a review of the Insurer’s suitability and the associated benefit design at least every three (3) years in order to determine whether to amend the benefit design, re-appoint or replace the Insurer.
 Any review must ensure that the Trustee continues to act with utmost good faith in all dealings with the insurer, as required by s13 of the Insurance Contracts Act 1984 (Cth).

 Subject to the outcome of the review, Statewide Super may choose to select a new Insurer by way of a competitive tender process.